exonum/exonum-doc/src/advanced/consensus/specification.md

   its type.

 !!! note
-    Consensus messages can lead to sending *request(s)* based on information in the message.
+    Consensus messages can lead to sending *request(s)* based on the information in the message.
 Requests are used to obtain information unknown to the node, but known to its peers.
 This part of message processing is described in the [*Requests*](requests.md) article and is only marginally touched upon here.